 Treatment options for stomach cancer may include:

-- Subtotal or partial gastrectomy (partial removal of the stomach).
+- Gastrectomycomplete or partial removal of the stomach.

 Risk factors

-While the cause of stomach cancer remains unknown, some of the following factors may increase the risk of you developing the disease:
+While the cause of stomach cancer remains unknown, some of the following factors may increase the riskthe possibility that something bad will happen of you developing the disease:

 - Being over 60 years old.